Event Log Embed (Beta)¶

 How it works¶

-│ └─ fetches → api.centrali.io (validated by IAM, tenant filter auto-injected)
+│ └─ fetches → api.centrali.io (validated by IAM, scoped to the token's workspace)

 │